alexvasseur/redis-terraform-gcp/README.md

 # gcloud container node-pools delete redis-node-pool --cluster avasseur-dev-gke
 ```

-Using multi-AZ zones, the cluster is made zone aware (aka rack-aware) for HA Redis database to be deployed in different zones.
+Using multi-AZ zones, the cluster is made zone aware (aka rack-aware) for HA Redis database to be deployed in different zones, if there is more than 1 cluster node.

 ## Usage